- South Africa

-GVI offers volunteer opportunities in sustainable projects that support the education, wildlife conservation, community health, and youth of the country.
-Your support impacts the ongoing community and sustainable development objectives of each project, and works according to the UN Sustainable Development Goals.
+By volunteering with GVI in South Africa, you can get involved in meaningful projects that support wildlife conservation in South Africa.
+Your support impacts the sustainable development objectives of each project, and works according to the UN Sustainable Development Goals.

 - Support global sustainable efforts that contribute towards the long-term objectives of each program.